It’s Not Easy Getting Over Being Cheated On: 6 Steps To Start Your Recovery

 If your mate has cheated on you, you are probably experiencing a plethora of emotions and questions.
-In the back of your mind, you're wondering what happened or what you did wrong.
-Just underneath the surface of things, you may be feeling like your world is crashing down around you.
-These are the most common emotions and thoughts that occur following acts of infidelity.
+For example: In the back of your mind, you may be wondering what happened, or what you did to “deserve” this type of treatment.
+You may be feeling like your world is crashing down around you, or like everything you know to be true has changed.
+If you are, you aren’t alone.
+These are among the most common emotions and thoughts that occur following acts of infidelity, for many.

 Feelings That Surface Following Infidelity